kanisterio/kanister/examples/mongodb-percona/README.md

 ## Install the Operator and Create a Cluster

-Edit cr.yaml and ensure the backup/storages section (line 443) is consistent with your s3 target, you may change :
+Edit the `cr.yaml` to ensure the backup/storages section (line 443) is consistent with your s3 target.
+The following may be changed:
 - the region
 - the bucket name
 - the endpoint